Émile Combes: Prime minister

 Combes was vigorously opposed by all the conservative parties, who saw the mass closure of church schools as a persecution of religion.
 Combes led the anti-clerical coalition on the left, facing opposition primarily organized by the pro-Catholic party Action libérale populaire (ALP).
 ALP had a stronger popular base, with better financing and a stronger network of newspapers, but had far fewer seats in the Chamber of Deputies.

 Among people who looked with favor on his stubborn enforcement of the law, he was familiarly called le petit père.
 In October 1904, his Minister of War, General André, was uncovered 'republicanizing' the army.
 He took the promotion process out of the hands of senior officers and handled it directly as a political matter.
 He used Freemasons to spy on the religious behavior of all 19,000 officers; they flagged the observant Catholics and André made sure they would not be promoted.
 Exposed as the Affaire Des Fiches, the scandal undermined support for the Combes government.
 It also undermined morale in the army, as officers realized that hostile spies examining their private lives were more important to their careers than their own professional accomplishments.

-Finally the defection of the Radical and Socialist groups induced him to resign on 17 January 1905, although he had not met an adverse vote in the Chamber.
+Finally, the defection of the Radical and Socialist groups induced him to resign on 17 January 1905, although he had not met an adverse vote in the Chamber.
 His policy was still carried on; and when the law of the separation of church and state was passed, all the leaders of the Radical parties entertained him at a noteworthy banquet in which they openly recognized him as the real originator of the movement.

 Later life

 The campaign for the separation of church and state was the last big political action in his life.
-While still possessed of great influence over extreme Radicals, Combes took but little public part in politics after his resignation of the premiership in 1905.
-He joined the Aristide Briand ministry of October 1915 as one of the five Elder Statesmen, but without portfolio.
+While still possessed of great influence over extreme Radicals, Combes took but little public part in politics after his resignation from the premiership in 1905.
+He joined the Aristide Briand ministry in October 1915 as one of the five Elder Statesmen, but without portfolio.

 According to Geoffrey Kurtz, the years of Émile Combes' administration were a period of social reform "without equal" during the era of the Third Republic, which included such reforms as an eight-hour day for miners, a ten-hour day for many workers, the lowering of mandatory military service from 3 to 2 years, the elimination of certain middle-class draft exemptions, and some modest public assistance for the chronically ill, the disabled, and the elderly.
 In 1903, safety standards were extended to shops and offices.
+In addition, a 1904 law "pioneered assistance to the children of single mothers, ignoring invidious distinctions between married and single mothers, in order to prevent abandonment."

-Combes died 25 May 1921 in Pons, Charente-Maritime.
+Combes died on 25 May 1921 in Pons, Charente-Maritime.